Rapid Mass segregation in small stellar clusters: Results

-As we can see in Fig. \ref{fig:Fig5}, the presence of a central massive particle, whose mass is 25 times that of a generic \lq heavy\rq star, tends to compact the curves of the spanning trees ratios with respect to the case shown in Fig. \ref{fig:Fig1}.
-Actually, the process of mass segregation is less efficient but it is still evident and strongly dependent on the violence of the collapse.
+Figure \ref{fig:Fig5} is the same as Fig. \ref{fig:Fig1} but here we include a central massive object in our simulations.
+The mass of the massive particle is 25 times that of a generic ~\lq heavy\rq~ star.
+The presence of this object tends to compact the curves of the spanning trees ratios with respect to the case shown in Fig. \ref{fig:Fig1}.
+It is apparent that the process of mass segregation is less efficient than in abscence of the massive object but it is still evident and strongly dependent on the violence of the collapse.
+The reduction of mass segregation is likely due to the stronger interaction of the massive body with the heavier stars with a consequent larger effect in spreading their orbits.